ObedVega/ObedVega/README.md

 - GIT, TFS, Azure Repos
 - Microsoft SQL

-Global Hitss
-Global Hitss
-Full-time · 5 yrs 3 mosFull-time · 5 yrs 3 mos
-Tijuana, Baja California, MexicoTijuana, Baja California, Mexico Software Engineer
-Software Engineer
-Aug 2016 - Oct 2019 · 3 yrs 3 mosAug 2016 to Oct 2019 · 3 yrs 3 mos
+## Software Engineer at Global Hitss · Aug 2016 - Oct 2019
-Sales Department

-Responsibilities:
+**Sales Department**
-*Backend Development / Product and problem analysis to get to root cause of defect in TELMEX sales software.
+**Responsibilities:** Backend Development / Product and problem analysis to get to root cause of defect in TELMEX sales software.

-Back-end development:
+**Back-end development:**
-*Java, RPG and Free- Form.
+- Java, RPG and Free- Form.
-*Experience debugging.
+- Experience debugging.
-*Query writing.
+- Query writing.
-*Code review.
+- Code review.
-*Understanding of Web Services protocols such as REST and SOAP.
+- Understanding of Web Services protocols such as REST and SOAP.
-*Database development, SQL, DB2.
+- Database development, SQL, DB2.

-My journey started with a degree in software engineering, and I've been on a relentless quest for growth ever since.
-I thrive on challenges, pushing my limits to keep evolving in my field.
-But life isn't all about code and algorithms for me.
-I'm also a sports enthusiast.
-Padel, basketball, and running are my go-to ways to unwind and stay fit.
-I firmly believe in holistic growth, not just professionally but in every aspect of life.
-So, that's me – Obed Vega, a software engineer always striving to level up in my career and embracing the joys of life outside the tech world.
+## Software Engineer at Global Hitss · Aug 2014 - Oct 2016
+**Billing Department**
+**Responsibilities:** Backend Development / Product and problem analysis to get to root cause of defect in TELMEX sales software.

+**Back-end development:**
+**Responsibilities:** API developmnet used by front-end developers, gathering and addressing technical and design requirements, build reusable code and libraries for future use.
+- Development of API for the IBM iSeries / AS400 mainframe system (RPG, Free-Form).
+- API Develpment in RPG.
+- API integration.
+- Database creation and integration.
+- Troubleshoot and debugging applications.
+- Problem analysis to get to root cause of defect Telmex Billing System.

+## Lead Technical Support Engineer at Excel Distribuidora · Jul 2012 - Jul 2014
+** Design and monitoring installation:**
+- CCTV
+- Access Control
+- Fire
+- Access point

+## Technical Support Engineer at Excel Distribuidora · Jan 2011 - Jul 2012
+**Installation and configuration of systems:**
+- CCTV
+- Access Control
+- Fire
+- Access point

+## Student Software Engineer at Tecnológico Nacional de México  · Internship · Jun 2007 - Dec 2011

+## IT Technical Support at Ayuntamiento de Tijuana B.C. · Jul 2010 - Dec 2010

+## Jr Software Developer at TELNOR · Internship · Internship · 2007

 ### :construction_worker: About my work:
 I’m currently working at [Teradata](https://www.teradata.com/) the cloud data analytics platform that unifies everything—data lakes, data warehouses, analytics, and new data sources and types.
 At [Teradata](https://www.teradata.com/) im part of the [developer portal](https://developers.teradata.com/) where our goal is to provide a cohesive user experience for developers.